cstahoviak/cherno-cpp/README.md

    - Allocating memory on the stack is effectively one CPU instruction, whereas allocating on the heap is _much_ more expensive: call `new` -> call `malloc` -> consult the _free list__ -> update the _free list_ -> ... -> eventually delete the memory.
    - The performance difference _is_ the allocation.
 Access _after_ allocation is approximately equivalent (_cache misses_ for heap-allocated memory can be the difference here).

+### Video #71: Safety in Modern C++ and How to Teach It
+- _Safe_ programming aims to prevent things like crashes, memory leaks (forgetting to free heap-allocated memory) and access violations.
+This video will focus on pointers and heap allocation.
+- Why do we care?
+Because we want to write real-time, performance-critical production C++ code.
+- With C++11, _smart pointers_ were introduced to support this goal.
+In reality, the entire goal of smart pointers is to automate the use of `delete`.
+- Note: `shared_ptr` is __not__ thread safe.
+Why?

+### Video #84: Track Memory Allocations the Easy Way in C++
+- TODO:

 ## Data Structures in C++

 ### Video #46: Dynamic Arrays in C++ (std::vector)